sgarner/Neo4jFixturesBundle/Resources/doc/index.rst

     }

-The fixture class now implements ``OrderedFixtureInterface``, which tells Doctrine that you want to control the order of your fixtures.
+The fixture class now implements ``OrderedFixtureInterface``, which tells us that you want to control the order of your fixtures.
 Create another fixture class and make it load after ``LoadUserData`` by returning an order of 2:

 .. code-block:: php

-    // src/Acme/HelloBundle/DataFixtures/ORM/LoadGroupData.php
+    // src/Acme/HelloBundle/DataFixtures/OGM/LoadGroupData.php

-    namespace Acme\HelloBundle\DataFixtures\ORM;
+    namespace Acme\HelloBundle\DataFixtures\OGM;

-    use Doctrine\Common\DataFixtures\AbstractFixture;
+    use Expio\Common\Neo4jDataFixtures\AbstractFixture;
-    use Doctrine\Common\DataFixtures\OrderedFixtureInterface;
+    use Expio\Common\Neo4jDataFixtures\OrderedFixtureInterface;
-    use Doctrine\Common\Persistence\ObjectManager;
+    use HireVoice\Neo4j\EntityManager as ObjectManager;
     use Acme\HelloBundle\Entity\Group;

     class LoadGroupData extends AbstractFixture implements OrderedFixtureInterface